-Home to Berks Nature’s headquarters, Eco-Camp, and a new Nature Preschool, the Nature Place sits among nearly 100 acres in Reading’s Angelica Creek Park.
+Home to Berks Nature’s headquarters, Eco-Camp, and our Berks Nature Preschool, The Nature Place sits among nearly 100 acres in Reading’s Angelica Creek Park.
 Take a stroll through the dog-friendly wetland trails.
 Get your hands dirty in our teaching and demonstration gardens.
 Let the kiddos run free with their imaginations in our Nature Play Zone.
-Then retreat inside our lobby and store for one of our “Saturdays at the Nature Place” programs – or a tour of the green features of our LEED Gold building.
-The Nature Place makes a perfect venue for your next business event or birthday party!
+Then retreat inside our nature center and store for one of our “Saturdays at The Nature Place” programs – or a tour of the green features of our LEED Gold certified building.
+The Nature Place also makes a perfect venue for your next business conference, private event, or birthday party!
 Learn more about our bookings and rentals HERE!

 About The Nature Place

 Stop out and see what The Nature Place can offer you!

 Leadership in Energy and Environmental Designs (LEED) is used by the US Green Building Council for the verification of green buildings.
 Berks Nature is proud to call The Nature Place a LEED Gold-certified building.
 LEED-certified buildings are resource efficient, reduce greenhouse gas emissions, and use less water and energy.